Parent Testimonials and FAQ

 Camp tuition includes transportation to and from camp, lunch and afternoon snack daily, towel service, and a camper t-shirt!

-Do you offer an extended day program or late pick up?
+Do you offer an extended day program or late pick-up?

 What does camp do on rainy days?

 Camp is camp; rain or shine!
-When it is lightly drizzling, camp program goes on as it would normally as long as it is safe.
+When it is lightly drizzling, programming goes on as it would normally as long as it is safe.
 If the rain makes it so we can’t be outside anymore, we all return to our shelters which have been outfitted with rain curtains on all sides which prevent rain from getting into the shelter.
-In our shelters, we project movies, sing songs, play games and have a blast!
+In our shelters, we project movies, sing songs, play games, and have a blast!
 Overall, we try our best to maintain a normal schedule as much as possible (including swim!).

 Have questions that aren’t answered here?

 Connect with a NCDC staff member!
-Call us at 646-395-4357 anytime between 10:00 AM and 5:00 PM, Monday through Friday.
+Call us at 646-395-4357 anytime between 10:30 AM and 5:30 PM, Monday through Friday.
 You can also email the camp team at newcountry@14streety.org.